Socrate: Form

-The music
+Music

 The piece is written for voice and orchestra, but also exists in a version for voice and piano.
 This reduction had been produced by Satie, concurrently with the orchestral version.

 Each speaker in the various sections is meant to be represented by a different singer (Alcibiades, Socrates, Phaedrus, Phaedo), according to Satie's indication two of these voices soprano, the two other mezzo-sopranos.

 Nonetheless all parts are more or less in the same range, and the work can easily be sung by a single voice, and has often been performed and recorded by a single vocalist, female as well as male.
 Such single vocalist performances diminish however the effect of dialogue (at least in the two first parts of the symphonic drama – in the third part there is only Phaedo telling the story of Socrates' death).

 The music is characterised by simple repetitive rhythms, parallel cadences, and long ostinati.

-The text
+Text

 Although more recent translations were available, Satie preferred Victor Cousin's then antiquated French translation of Plato's texts: he found in them more clarity, simplicity and beauty.

 The translation of the libretto of Socrate that follows is taken from Benjamin Jowett's translations of Plato's dialogues that can be found on the Gutenberg Project website.
 The original French text can be found here.